sandbochs/ng-directive-componentization-composition/post.md

 Running sample: http://plnkr.co/edit/trTPqfoMOfsDXYSsiOCR

 Another common strategy is to use the `attrs` parameter into the linking function, in conjunction with `attrs.$observe` to communicate among sibling directives.
 The important thing to remember here, is that because the attrs object is shared between sibling directives by reference, changes in one place WILL propagate to all others.
 While this is a powerful tool, I find it does not play particularly nicely with isolate scopes.
 Since isolate scopes read off of the directive's attributes, relying on the `attrs` object tends to blow that out of the water.
-As such, this is not a practice I make much use of, especially given that just about everything it achieves can be similarly achieved through other means.
+As such, this is not a practice I make much use of, especially given that everything it achieves can be similarly achieved through other means.

 #5 Conclusion/Summary
 Isolate Scopes are awesome.
 They are the secret sauce that lets your directives stand alone.